xuankimtran/docs-1/pages/katalon-analytics/docs/kt-scheduler.md

 > Requirements:
 >
 > You have already created a Test Runs schedule.
 See: [Schedule Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html).
->
-> You have set up an Agent and let it run while executing Test Runs.
-See: [Agent Setup](https://docs.katalon.com/katalon-analytics/docs/install_kt_agent.html).

 ## Execute Test Runs with a Trigger